LauraBeatris/observability-notebook/notes/observability/7-debugging.md

 # Debugging

+Traditional practices for debugging the internal state of software applications were designed for legacy systems that were much simpler than those we typically manage today

 > In the field of engineering as a whole, when we talk about going back to first principles, what we mean is to throw out everything that you know.
 Let's start by understanding the system from the laws of physics, or the laws of mathematics, instead of trying to “read the manual” to see what this machine says it does

 If you use observability, you're actually doing a **debugging from first principles**